Manavv20/Journey/README.md

 Contributions to the Travel Website are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

+## Fork

+Incase you like my design and idea of the travel website, you can fork it in your repository and start making changes u want to.
+You can fork by clicking the fork button in the repo.
+Type the following command in the terminal or cmd to clone it. git clone <repo-link>

 ## License

 The Travel Website is open-source software licensed under the [MIT license](LICENSE).